 Antiblackness in the Academy: The Stories of Afro-Caribbean Students Navigating U.S. Higher Education

-The study invites Afro-Caribbean-identifying students to participate in one or more of the following components:
+The study invites Afro-Caribbean-identifying students (current, former, and incomplete) to participate in one or more of the following components:

-Critical Journaling and Storytelling Dropbox– A reflective writing or multimedia activity in which participants respond to weekly prompts over 4–6 weeks, supporting emotional processing, healing, and personal insight.
-A confidential online space for participants to submit personal stories, audio reflections, poetry, images, or other media at any time throughout the study.
+• Critical Journaling and Storytelling Dropbox– A reflective writing or multimedia activity in which participants respond to prompts in a independent, confidential online portal.
+Participants can submit personal stories, audio reflections, poetry, images, or other media at any time throughout the study.

 Project Status: Now Recruiting!